TEHST-CYBERSECURITY/week-15-web-application-security-hashing-stored-passwords/README.md

-# Intro to Authentication Based Web Application Attacks
+# Web Application Security: Hashing Stored Passwords

 According to the OWASP Top-10 list of Web Application Vulnerabilitites, *Broken Access Controls* were the most common vulnerability found in 94% of applications, followed by *Encryption Failure* and *Injection* vulnerabilities.
 Given this fact, as developers and users of software that holds our Personally Identifiable Information (PII), our first concern should be the integrity of our authentication systems.